wenchiyang/carracing-gym/README.md

 Parameters for the environment.
   - `seed`: the seed of the environment.
   - `verbose`: if the value is one, print debug information.
   - `render_mode`: determines the state space.
-If the value is "state_pixels" then the states are in colors.
+If the value is `state_pixels` then the states are in colors.
-If the value is "gray", then the states are in grayscale.
+If the value is `gray`, then the states are in grayscale.